High-intent anti-chafe + recovery routine

 Quick answer: is beef tallow good for chafing-prone skin?

-It can be useful when the main problem is friction plus dryness, especially on inner thighs, underarms, under-bra bands, waistbands, butt-cheek fold areas, and other spots that get hot, sweaty, and repeatedly rubbed.
-Beef tallow is most helpful as a protective comfort layer that improves glide and reduces that stripped, papery feeling after skin has been rubbed.
-It is not a cure-all, and it is not the right move for broken skin, oozing rash, obvious infection, or a reaction that seems driven more by allergy than friction.
+It can be useful when the main problem is friction plus dryness, especially on inner thighs, underarms, under-bra bands, waistbands, buttock crease areas, and other spots that get hot, sweaty, and repeatedly rubbed.
+Beef tallow is most helpful as a targeted protective comfort layer that improves glide before rubbing starts and reduces that stripped, papery feeling after skin has been irritated.
+It is not a cure-all, and it is not the right move for broken skin, oozing rash, obvious infection, or irritation that seems driven more by allergy, yeast, or dermatitis than friction.

 Where chafing happens most, and why those zones behave differently